 Consider traffic patterns when you decide what time to head to the airport.
 If you’re traveling in an unfamiliar city, ask your hotel concierge for a recommendation on when to leave to get to the airport on time.

-Most airlines recommend arriving at least two hours before takeoff, but you may need to arrive even earlier if you’re traveling around busy travel dates.
+Most airlines recommend arriving at least two hours before takeoff, but you may need to arrive even earlier if your departure is planned for a busy travel date.

 The TSA PROVIDES SECURITY WAIT-TIME ESTIMATES for several airports that can be helpful in deciding when to arrive at the airport.

-Locums jobs can be a great way to plan a vacation with friends or family, especially when you’re visiting an new or exciting destination.
+Locums jobs can be a great way to plan a vacation with friends or family, especially when you’re visiting a new or exciting destination.

 If possible, add on a few days to the front or back of your assignment to explore the area and visit the city’s tourist destinations.
 Take a few extra days to travel, explore the local area, try new restaurants, visit museums, galleries, and parks.
 Take the time to enjoy your travels with some friends or family.

 Just make sure to plan for their travel and accommodations accordingly!